 The way in which GME leaders lead and intersect in their environment is paramount.
-They are expected to lead by example, to create and role model a leadership style that enhances the contribution of GME and exemplifies a culture of learning within the environment and beyond.
+They must lead by example, embodying a leadership style that enhances GME's impact and fosters a culture of learning within and beyond the organization.
 They must demonstrate the ability to be a change catalyst and a persuasive communicator and to bridge multiple GME institutions and governance systems.
-GME leaders must influence and empower others to perform and, often, exercise authority without control.
+GME leaders must influence and empower others, exercising authority often without control.
 Finally, they must balance multiple missions and institutional goals while ensuring the education and well-being of learners in the environment.